Pablo Ferrández, Dmitry Masleev, Christoph Eschenbach / Bamberger Symphoniker

 - A tempo un poco meno mosso

 The technical challenges are increasing rapidly within the 24 variations (as expected with this composer!).
 It soon became clear that Dmitry Masleev is a pianist with enormous technical abilities.
-From watching his playing, nothing looked difficult, and even the most complex passages didn’t seem to present any real challenges to the artist, who seemed to play them effortlessly.
+From watching his playing, nothing looked difficult.
+Even the most complex passages didn’t seem to present any real challenges to the artist.
+He seemed to perform effortlessly.
 Despite his slender stature, he was able to mobilize plenty of forces, if necessary.
 Masleev seemed to have a preference for fluent, even fast tempo.
 Occasionally, this was happened at the expense of details in the articulation.

 Introduction / Theme, Variations 1 – 10

-Already in the first six variations, Masleevs appeared to play with ease, almost pushing forward within the already fast basic pace, yet played out the lyrical moments in variation 6, and in variation 7 he closely watched the bassoon for its dialog with the piano.
+Already in the first six variations, Masleevs appeared to play with ease.
+He was almost pushing forward within the already fast basic pace.
+Yet, the artist played out the lyrical moments in variation 6.
+And in variation 7 he closely watched the bassoon for its dialog with the piano.
 In variation 8, he instantly mobilized power and drive, and the rhythmically tricky variation 9 felt playful, sleek.
 Almost thunderingly, the soloist introduced the “Dies irae” theme in variation 10, which built up to a brilliant ending of the first segment.
-In this last part—and also later within the Rhapsody, the orchestra was a bit too loud for the hall (a recognized issue with this venue).
+In this last part.
+Also later within the Rhapsody, the orchestra was a bit too loud for the hall.
+That’s a recognized issue with this venue.

 Variations 11 – 18

-Variation 11 (the “second movement”) followed without interruption, starting lyrically, but then turning towards very virtuosic runs up and down the keybord—brilliant, maybe a bit short in articulation detail.
-Calm playing in variation 12—followed by (again) too much volume from the orchestra in variation 13.
-In the “cadenza”-like variation 15 (piano solo), Masleev was highly agile and virtuosic: not just scherzando, but also leggiero, with the hands flying over the keyboard.
+Variation 11 (the “second movement”) followed without interruption, starting lyrically, but then turning towards very virtuosic runs up and down the keyboard.
+Brilliant, maybe a bit short in articulation detail.
+Calm playing in variation 12.
+This was followed by (again) too much volume from the orchestra in variation 13.
+In the cadenza-like variation 15 (piano solo), Masleev was highly agile and virtuosic: not just scherzando, but also leggiero, with the hands flying over the keyboard.

 Variations 19 – 24, Conclusions

-Encore — Morceaux de fantaisie, op.3: 1. Élégie in E♭ minor
+Encore — Rachmaninoff: Morceaux de fantaisie, op.3: 1. Élégie in E♭ minor

 Felix Mendelssohn Bartholdy (1809 – 1847) originally planned to write a symphony for the 1830 celebration of the Reformation.
 The celebration was to take place in Berlin.
 Due to political unrest, the official celebrations were cancelled in the end.
 The symphony ultimately premiered in 1832 only, but did not have much success at all. the publication only happened in 1868, long after the composer’s death.
 See my earlier post for more details.
 Let me just list the movements here: